How the Predator UAV Works

 Military commanders use tactics and strategy in combat to inflict as much damage on the enemy while trying to risk as few personnel and resources as possible.
-This principle was at the heart of the development of the RQ-1 and MQ-1 Predator Unmanned Aerial Vehicle.
+This principle was at the heart of the development of the RQ-1 and MQ-1 Predator Unmanned Aerial Vehicle, commonly referred to as Predator drones.

-These high-tech aircraft, controlled by a crew miles away from the dangers of combat, are capable of reconnaissance, combat and support roles in the hairiest of battles.
-In a worst-case scenario, if a Predator is lost in battle, military personal can simply "crack another one out of the box" and have it up in the air shortly -- and that's without the trauma of casualties or prisoners normally associated with an aircraft going down.
+These high-tech aircraft — controlled by a crew at a ground control system miles away from the dangers of combat — were capable of reconnaissance, combat and support roles in the hairiest of battles.
+In a worst-case scenario, if the Predator drone was lost in battle, military personnel could simply "crack another one out of the box" and have it up in the air shortly — and that's without the trauma of casualties or prisoners normally associated with an aircraft going down.

 Advertisement

-In this article, we will look at the Predator UAV's flight system, sensors, weapons and crew, and how the military is using Predators to keep personnel safer both in the air and on land.
+Let's take a look at the Predator UAV's flight system, sensors, weapons and crew, and how the military used these drones to keep personnel safer both in the air and on land.

 Advertisement